GoldenGuts/saucelabs_demo/readme.md

 ## Description

 This project is a web automation suite developed using Watir and the Page-Object gem in Ruby.
-It's designed to automate user interactions on the [Sauce Labs Demo Site](https://www.saucedemo.com/), covering end-to-end scenarios like user login, product selection, cart management, and checkout process.
+It's designed to automate user interactions on the [Sauce Labs Demo Site](https://www.saucedemo.com/), covering end-to-end scenarios like user login, product selection, cart management.

 ## Features